-The Group has hired an external consultant engineer with over 30-years' experience, who is a member of the Society of Fire Protection Engineer, to conduct training for our in-house staff.
-Weekly fire services knowledge and theory classes are held by the consultant engineer to strengthen our employees' professional technical skills and to help them keep up with the latest updates and knowledge of the modern technology in fire services installation.
-The consultant engineer also reviews the design drawings and drawings of our projects and provides technical support to our site installation work.
-With the support of this well-experienced consultant engineer, we have trained up skilful and professional engineers for the Group with the aim of providing better service to our customers.
+The Group has hired an external consultant engineer with over 30 years of experience, who is a member of the Society of Fire Protection Engineer, to conduct training for our in-house staff.
+Weekly fire services knowledge and theory classes are held by this consultant engineer to strengthen our employees' professional technical skills and to help them keep up with the latest updates and knowledge of modern technology in fire services installation.
+This consultant engineer also reviews the design drawings and drawings of our projects and provides technical support to our site installation work.
+With the support of this well-experienced consultant engineer, we have nurtured skilful and professional engineers for the Group with the aim of providing better service to our customers.

 B3.
-Development and Training (continued)

-Subsidy on Continuous Learning
+Development and Training (continued) Subsidy on Continuous Learning

 Continuous learning is important for our staff.
 Staff who possesses enriching knowledge is a valuable asset to the Group.
 We, therefore, encourage our staff to take job-related or industry-related courses for continuous learning.
-We support them by providing school fee subsidies and allowing flexible working hours to facilitate learning.
+We support them by providing tuition fee subsidies and allowing flexible working hours to facilitate learning.

-During the Reporting Period, the Group has achieved an 83% overall training rate and a total training hour of 53 hours.
+During the Reporting Period, the Group achieved 100% overall training rate and a total training hour of 148 hours.
 The table below shows the employee training data by gender and employee category:

 Percentage of employees trained (%) Average training hours (hours)

 Gender

-Male 86% 1.06
+Male 100% 2.69

-Female 71% 2.29
+Female 100% 6.28

 Employee Category

-Senior Management 100% 2.83
+Senior Management 100% 9.50

-Supervisor 133% 2.00
+Supervisor 100% 1.00

-General Staff 76% 0.91
+General Staff 100% 2.64

-Note: Employee training rate is calculated by number of employees trained during the Reporting Year/number of employees as of 31 March, 2022.
-Number of employees trained included employees left the company during the Reporting Year.
+Note: Employee training rate is calculated by the number of employees trained during the Reporting Year/number of employees as of 31 March 2023.
+The number of employees trained included employees who left the Company during the Reporting Year.